niravmsoni/terraform-aws/BuildingBlocks/Module/README.md

 variables.tf
 outputs.tf

-- Modules can be developed locally Or can be borrowed from remote registry.
+- Modules can be developed locally or can be borrowed from remote registry.
 Find modules hosted on terraform registry [here](https://registry.terraform.io/browse/modules)
 - Local modules are commonly saved in modules folder and each module is named for its respective function inside that folder
 - Syntax